pncnmnp/typst-poster/poster.typ

   // Email IDs of the authors.
   footer_email_ids: "Email IDs (separated by commas)",

+  // Color of the footer.
+  footer_color: "Hex Color Code",

   // The poster's content.
   body
 ) = {